New Jersey Route 71: Route description

 Through Asbury Park, Route 71 intersects with several local streets at traffic lights as Main Street.
-The route also serves as the terminus of both County Route 16 and County Route 18.
+The route also serves as the terminus of both CR 16 and CR 18.
 After crossing through Sunset Park, Route 71 approaches Deal Lake, where the highway turns to the east along Deal Lake Drive.
-Route 71's right-of-way on Main Street becomes County Route 15 and Route 71 continues through the lakeshore community as a two-lane arterial.
+Route 71's right-of-way on Main Street becomes CR 15 and Route 71 continues through the lakeshore community as a two-lane arterial.
 Soon after, Route 71 turns on Park Avenue, crosses over Deal Lake and enters Loch Arbour.
 However, the highway heads northward into the community of Allenhurst soon after.
 Route 71, now known as Norwood Avenue, crosses out of Allenhurst after an intersection with Cedar Avenue, entering the community of Deal.
 Before the intersection with Roseld Avenue, the highway becomes a divided one with a center median.
 The route continues this way through the residential portions of Deal, crossing into Ocean Township.
 There, the route comes back together, crossing over the North Jersey Coast Line once again near the Elberon train station.
-Route 71 continues through Ocean Township until entering the community of West Long Branch near Whale Pond Brook.
+Route 71 continues along the Ocean Township–Long Branch border until entering the community of West Long Branch near Whale Pond Brook.
 At that point, Route 71 serves as the main road to access Monmouth University.
 At the intersection with Cedar Avenue, Norwood Avenue ends, and Route 71 northbound turns westward along Cedar.
-The route crosses through Monmouth University and enters the residential portions of West Long Branch, intersecting with County Route 15 and 32 within a mile of each other.
-At the intersection with County Route 15, Route 71 turns to the northwest through a residential area.
+The route crosses through Monmouth University and enters the residential portions of West Long Branch, intersecting with CR 15 and CR 32 within a mile of each other.
+At the intersection with CR 15, Route 71 turns to the northwest through a residential area.

-Route 71 parallels the Glenwood Cemetery before intersecting with New Jersey Route 36 in West Long Branch.
+Route 71 parallels the Glenwood Cemetery before intersecting with Route 36 in West Long Branch.
 Here, Route 71 continues northwestward on Monmouth Road through large commercial complexes and the local country club.
-The highway continues northward into Eatontown, where it enters a local residential area and intersects with County Route 547 (Eatontown Boulevard), which become concurrent.
-Routes 71 and 547 enter downtown Eatontown as Broad Street, heading westward with County Route 547 splitting at Wyckoff Road.
-The highway continues into the commercial district of Eatontown, where it intersects New Jersey Route 35 once again but Route 71 terminates.
+The highway continues northward into Eatontown, where it enters a local residential area and intersects with CR 547 (Eatontown Boulevard), which become concurrent.
+Route 71 and CR 547 enter downtown Eatontown as Broad Street, heading westward as CR 547 splits at Wyckoff Road.
+The highway continues into the commercial district of Eatontown, where it intersects Route 35 once again but Route 71 terminates.